Neville Bonner: Later life

 Following Bonner's electoral defeat, incoming ALP prime minister Bob Hawke publicly promised him a government post.
 In June 1983 he was appointed to the board of the Australian Broadcasting Corporation (ABC).
 He briefly acted as ABC chairman in April 1984, and in June 1986 was reappointed to a further five-year term on the board, concluding in 1991.

-From 1992 to 1996 he was member of the Griffith University Council.
-The university awarded him an honorary doctorate in 1993.
+Bonner was a member of the council of Griffith University Council from 1992 to 1996 and was awarded an honorary doctorate in 1993.
 In 1998 he was elected to the Constitutional Convention as a candidate of Australians for Constitutional Monarchy.
+He was made a life member of the Liberal Party in the same year.

-In 1998 Bonner announced he had been diagnosed with terminal lung cancer.
+In 1998, Bonner announced he had been diagnosed with terminal lung cancer.
 He died at a hospice in Ipswich on 5 February 1999, aged 76.
 He was granted a state funeral, held at St Stephen's Church, and interred at Warrill Park Lawn Cemetery.